 The Thung Teao Forest Natural Park, located in the southwestern part of the Krabi Province, is home to the famous Emerald Pool.
 Here you can take a dip in the emerald-hued, mineral-rich waters, surrounded by lush forests.

-Then hike through the jungle to the Blue Lagoon, and marvel at the overhanging trees with their massive roots extending across the bright blue water.
+Then hike through the jungle to the Blue Lagoon.
+While you don’t swim in the Blue Lagoon, you can marvel at the overhanging trees with their massive roots extending across the bright blue water.

 Hike Up Monkey Trail